jrengdahl/H503/README.txt

 -- dump the thread stacks
 -- display the state of the free memory system
 -- run various OpenMP tests
--- set the debug verbodity level
+-- set the debug verbosity level
 -- print the help

 The command line processor is simple and easily expanded with new commands.